Nash equilibirum and the Legendre transform in optimal stopping games with one dimensional diffusions: Abstract

 \section{Abstract}

-We show that the value function of an optimal stopping game driven by a one-dimensional diffusion can be characterised using a modification of the Legendre transformation if and only if the optimal stopping game exhibits a Nash equilibrium (i.e. a saddle point of the optimal stopping game exists).
-This result is an analytical complement to the results in \cite{Peskir} where the `duality' between a concave-biconjugate which is modified to remain below an upper barrier and a convex-biconjugate which is modified to remain above a lower barrier is proven by appealing to the probabilistic result in \cite{Peskir2}.
-The main contribution of this paper is to show that, in this special case, the semi-harmonic characterisation of the value function may be proven using only results from convex analysis.
+We show that the value function of an optimal stopping game driven by a one-dimensional diffusion can be characterised using the extension of the Legendre transform introduced in \cite{Peskir}.
+It is shown that under certain integrability conditions, a Nash equilibrium of the optimal stopping game can be derived from this extension of the Legendre transform.
+This result is an analytical complement to the results in \cite{Peskir} where the `duality' between a concave biconjugate which is modified to remain below an upper barrier and a convex biconjugate which is modified to remain above a lower barrier is proven by appealing to the probabilistic result in \cite{Peskir2}.
+The main contribution of this paper is to show that, for optimal stopping games driven by a one-dimensional diffusion, the semiharmonic characterisation of the value function may be proven using only results from convex analysis.

 \begin{tabbing} { Keywords: optimal stopping, convex analysis.}\\

 { Mathematics Subject Classification (2000): 26A51, 60G40, 91A15, 91G80}

 \end{tabbing}